kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 - I avoid vague comments like “Still troubleshooting.”
 I always specify exactly what I'm doing.
 - I include timestamps when writing ongoing updates.
 - I write as if the next person to read the ticket has no prior context.
-- I explain every action taken—what was checked, what was changed, and what result it produced.
+- I explain every action taken,what was checked, what was changed, and what result it produced.
 - I stay neutral and professional in tone, while keeping notes easy to read.
 - I do not include unnecessary technical jargon if it doesn’t add value to the note.
 - I always include the client’s confirmation before closing, either via email, chat, or voice.